IBM/itaa-docs/docs/solution-design-exercises/Ex1-SCD.md

 You will add additional Actors in a bit, but for now, look at Connectors.
 Start by connecting A_Restricted Account View to the target system.
 Hover the mouse around the actor.
-You should get four (light) arrow arround the actor, when they show, right click and drag to the target system until its border either turns blue or green, then release the mouse.
+You should get four (light) arrows around the actor, when they show, right click and drag to the target system until its border either turns blue or green, then release the mouse.

 Do the same, this time starting at the target system and drawing a connector to A_Cusomter Account Services.
 By default these connectors can remain unnamed.
 But often it is a good idea to describe the interaction associated with that connector.
 If the description is short, you can just use that for the name.